Your health values and Appointment Brief content stay on your device unless you choose a share, print, save, or export destination.

 How we store and protect information

-- Health data and Clinical Health Records are stored by Apple on your device and in your iCloud (if you have iCloud Health sync enabled).
-The App reads them through the HealthKit API; the App does not maintain its own copy on any server.
+- Apple Health data is stored by Apple on your device and in your iCloud (if you have iCloud Health sync enabled).
+The App reads it through the HealthKit API; the App does not maintain its own copy on any server.

 - Preferences, automations, and cached summaries are stored locally on your device.